mambrus/sampler/README.md

        output always falls back on #9

     5: REWIND File that has OPENCLOSE unset can stay open between events to optimize sample harvest.
 However, some files might never the less need to be rewind (i.e. lseek(fd, 0 SEEK_SET)) before willing to give updated data.
 This applies to most files under sysfs.

+   31: ALWAYS assert file existence.
+I.e. framework assumes it always
+       does and fails execution if it does not.
+This would be recommended if OPENCLOSE is not set for files in sysfs that can come and go depending on the HW plug-in framework. cpu-up/cpu-down affected files would be a typical example when you would like to have this enabled.
+If uncertain, always set of OPENCLOSE is unset.

 5 Regex identifying line to parse.
 -----------------------------------